 11. Clubhouse

-Clubhouse used to be a sensation during lockdown but has slowly died since Instagram, X, and others have introduced their alternatives.
-However, they are using Ghost for their blog and have done a great job customizing it to match their design language.
+Clubhouse used to be a sensation during lockdown, but has slowly died since Instagram, X, and others have introduced their alternatives.
+However, they use Ghost for their blog and have done a great job customizing it to match their design language.

 12. Pocket Casts Blog